vijayn7/jobFill_Extension/NOTES.md

 - Manual testing: not run (not requested for suggestion card updates).
 - Manual testing: not run (options page memory manager not exercised).
 - Manual testing: not run (profile store + structured autofill).
+- Manual testing: not run (not requested for embeddings matching).